• Skip to primary navigation

 • Spread the cinnamon butter mixture onto the dough.
 Sprinkle over the chopped apple.

-• Roll the dough up into a tube (lengthways).
+• Gently roll the dough up into a tube (lengthways).
 Use a sharp knife to cut the roll into 8-12 pieces.
 Place the pieces cut side up into the prepared cake tin (allow the rolls to touch one another as this will help them to rise).

 • Bake for 15 minutes or until golden brown.
 Allow to cool slightly in the tin.